JulianAburrow/InfloUserManager/README.md

 Refactor the WebAPI project to use the CQRS pattern - and do the same with the tests.

-Add a UserNumber field to enable unique identification of Users in the event that thaye have the same name and date of birth.
+Add a UserNumber field to enable unique identification of Users.
+Currently in progress.

 Add Search functionality to enable the location of Users by UserNumber, Forename, Surname etc